On NEWCITY MAGAZINE’s LIT50 list for “Who really books in Chicago, 2025”

 Celebrating 22 years, Sunday Salon Chicago is the city’s premier curated literary reading event series.
 Our monthly readings are always FREE, and we’re glad to be hosting authors from near and far, both in-person at Roscoe Books and on Zoom alternatively.
 There are no readings in December.

-Thank you so much for your support in these hard times!
+Thank you so much for your support in these trying times!

 Yrs,